-After Ray's "sermon", he left, onto his next task.
-I like this man very much, but he is not the listening kind.
+After Raya's "sermon", she left, onto her next task.
+I like this strong blunt woman very much, but she is not the listening kind.

-(And, maybe someday I'll get to ask Ray, kindly, back, "Why do people have to believe what you believe?")
+(And, maybe someday I'll get to ask Raya, kindly, back, "Why do people have to believe what you believe?")

 Friends, I know you've all had interesting encounters with people of various faiths.
 I'd love to hear about one of those moments from your files.
 (Thank you!)